 Elizabeth (Beth) Liles, MD, MCR, is a Kaiser Permanente Northwest primary care doctor, board certified in internal medicine, who has practiced for more than 15 years.
-She joined CHR in 2006 as a research fellow, became a clinical investigator in 2009, and was named an investigator in 2015.
+She joined CHR in 2006 as a research fellow, became a clinical investigator in 2009, and an investigator in 2015.

-Dr. Liles previously collaborated on the FIBER study, analyzing a colorectal cancer (CRC) mailed fecal test screening program in the KPNW health plan.
+Dr. Liles previously collaborated on the FIBER study, analyzing a colorectal cancer (CRC) mailed fecal test screening program within the KPNW health plan.
 She was a principal investigator on the MY FIT Study, which compared two fecal immunochemical test (FIT) protocols for detecting colorectal cancer and advanced adenomas.
 She has worked directly with private start-up companies to evaluate novel methods for detecting early-stage colorectal cancer.
-Dr. Liles is a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that use big data to evaluate the safety of vaccines currently in use.
+Dr. Liles is a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that uses big data to evaluate the safety of vaccines currently in use.
 She also has been a site principal investigator for CLOVER, a randomized trial evaluating the effectiveness of a vaccine against Clostridioides difficile.

-Since 2009, Dr. Liles has also served as a senior methodologist with the Kaiser Permanente National Guideline Program, working to create cancer screening, osteoporosis, and diabetes guidelines for physicians in the different Kaiser Permanente regions.
+Since 2009, Dr. Liles has also served as a senior methodologist with the Kaiser Permanente National Guideline Program, working to create cancer screening, osteoporosis, and diabetes guidelines for physicians in different Kaiser Permanente regions.
 This work involves reviewing the evidence for clinical practices and collaborating with large groups of stakeholders across Kaiser Permanente to reach decisions about the practices to emphasize.

 Dr. Liles earned her medical degree at Memorial University of Newfoundland, Canada, and a master of clinical research degree at Oregon Health & Science University.